surayamanandhar/sampression-lite/README.md

 1. Primary:
   - Login to your wp-admin account and go to Appearance -> Themes.
   - Select "Install" tab and click on the "Upload" link.
-  - Select "theme .zip" and click on "Install Now" button.
+  - Select "theme.zip" and click on "Install Now" button.
   - In case of errors, use an alternate method.

 2. Alternate: